-- The government currently provide 15 hours fully funded of childcare per week, 38 weeks per year, for ALL children, beginning the term after the child's 3rd birthday.
-In January 2019, 94% of the 3- and 4-year-old population benefited from some funded early education.
-(Department for Education, 2019, p.5). - Some 2-year olds are eligible for funded provision against a specific criterion.
-In January 2019, 68% of the eligible 2-year-old population benefited from some funded early education.
-(Department for Education, 2019, p.5). - 30 hours of fully funded childcare was introduced for working parents in 2017.
+- The government currently provide 15 hours fully funded of childcare per week, 38 weeks per year, for ALL children, beginning the term after the child's 3rd birthday. - Some 2-year-olds are eligible for funded provision against a specific criterion. - In 2017, 30 hours of fully funded childcare was introduced for working parents.
 There is a set criteria for eligibility for this funding, dependent upon income and circumstances.